TeknooSoftware/states-life-cycle/README.md

     * PHP 7+
     * Composer
     * Teknoo Software States 3+
-    * Symfony yaml to parse yaml scenarii
+    * Symfony yaml to parse yaml scenarii (not required)
-    * Knplabs gaufrette to read yaml scenarii

 How to create an observed stated class and Scenarri
 ---------------------------------------------------